node-loaders/loaders/workspaces/mock/README.md

 # @node-loaders/esbuild

-Loader that mocks imported modules.
+Loader that mocks imported/required modules.

 ## Usage

 For configuration tools, refer to [usage](https://github.com/node-loaders/loaders#usage)

+When using in combination with others @node-loaders modules make sure to use [@node-loaders/auto](https://github.com/node-loaders/loaders/tree/main/workspaces/auto#node-loadersauto) for better interoperability .

+### ESM

 Importing a module with mocked dependencies: